 Throughout the trail there will be less snowfall, this makes the trek easy going into the Larkye La Pass and or Manaslu Base Camp.

 Along with views, spring is the time to explore the Himalayan flowers throughout the trail, and also the national rhododendron flower will be very attractive.

-Although we will miss Himalayan flowers and greenery throughout the trail but to speak the truth, trekkers will enjoy the chill temperature, far and great view, along with fauna of the mountains.
-In the mountains, the sky will be spotless blue and the Himalayas shining white.
+Although we will miss Himalayan flowers and greenery throughout the trail to speak the truth, trekkers will enjoy the chill temperature, far and great view, along with the fauna of the mountains.
+In the mountains, the sky will be spotless blue, and the Himalayas shining white.